2014 Conference of Western Balkan States, Berlin: Regional activities before conference

 Prime ministers of Serbia Aleksandar Vučić and Deputy Chair of the Bosnia-Herzegovina Council of Ministers of Bosnia Zlatko Lagumdžija met in Belgrade on 20 August to agree on joint projects that two countries will present in Berlin.
-Serbian delegation also announced its intention seek support for infrastructure projectof modernization of the Belgrade–Bar railway.
+Serbian delegation also announced its intention seek support for infrastructure project of modernization of the Belgrade–Bar railway.

 On 25 August 2014 Prime ministers of Croatia, Montenegro, Bosnia and Herzegovina, and Albania meet prior to conference in Croatian town of Cavtat.
 Prime ministers exchange views on infrastructure projects and other topics of common interest which may be discussed at conference.

 Croatia announced its intention to seek support for construction of section of Adriatic–Ionian motorway along the coast conditional on it receiving EU funds for the Pelješac Bridge.

 On 2014 Croatia Summit Aleksei Meshkov, Russian Deputy Foreign Minister, said that European Union should not push the Western Balkan States to select EU or Russia.